 - When AI systems summarize or compare your content, does the result reflect what you intended to say?
 And would you know if it didn’t?

-The answers are a more useful diagnostic than any model benchmark.
+Answers to these questions are a more useful diagnostic than any model benchmark.
 They describe the environment you’ve built—and point toward the one worth building.

 ← Back to Blog